State of the Union 2020: Rush Limbaugh receives Presidential Medal of Freedom

 The White House announced the award, the highest civilian honor in the nation, in an earlier news release detailing invited guests of the president and first lady.
 In it, they described Limbaugh as "a champion of the Constitution, advocate of civic engagement and a committed patriot."

 Limbaugh was seated next to the first lady in the congressional gallery for Tuesday's speech.
-He has been a steadfast supporter of President Trump and his policies over the years.

-Limbaugh announced on his nationally televised radio program on Monday that he is battling advanced lung cancer.
+He is widely credited as key to Republicans' takeover of Congress in 1994 and has strongly supported Trump and other Republicans.

+Limbaugh has frequently been accused of hate-filled speech, including bigotry and blatant racism through his comments and sketches such as "Barack the Magic Negro," a song featured on his show that said former President Barack Obama "makes guilty whites feel good" and called Obama "black, but not authentically."

+His popularity has survived brickbats and thrived despite personal woes.
+In 2003, Limbaugh admitted an addiction to painkillers and entered rehabilitation.

 The Associated Press contributed to this report.